digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 The `Ambassador Edge Stack` or `AES` for short is a specialized [Control Plane](https://blog.getambassador.io/the-importance-of-control-planes-with-service-meshes-and-front-proxies-665f90c80b3d) for the `Envoy Proxy`.
 In this architecture, `Ambassador Edge Stack` translates configuration (in the form of `Kubernetes Custom Resources`) to `Envoy` configuration.
 All the actual traffic is directly handled by the high-performance [Envoy Proxy](https://www.envoyproxy.io).

 At a very high level `AES` works as follows:
-1. The service owner defines configuration in `Kubernetes` manifests.
+1. The service owner defines configuration via `Kubernetes` manifests.
 2. When the manifest is applied to the cluster, the `Kubernetes API` notifies `Ambassador Edge Stack` of the change.
 3.  `Ambassador Edge Stack` parses the change and transforms the configuration into a semantic intermediate representation. `Envoy` configuration is generated from this `IR`.
 4. The new configuration is passed to `Envoy` via the `gRPC-based Aggregated Discovery Service (ADS) API`.